-All employees and students will cooperate with and maintain the confidentiality of any investigation of alleged acts of sexual harassment conducted by the district or by any appropriate governmental agency.
+All employees and students will cooperate with and maintain the confidentiality of any investigation of alleged acts of sex/gender discrimination or harassment, or inappropriate conduct of a sexual nature, conducted by the district or by any appropriate governmental agency.
+Failure to do so could result in disciplinary action against the individual who failed to cooperate or who violated the confidentiality of the matter.